 People’s Hearing

-What: The Coalition to Reform our Legislature (CROL) will hold a People’s Hearing to address two bills, filed by CROL’s members and allies, that would improve the way that our legislature operates.
+What: The Coalition to Reform our Legislature (CROL) held a People’s Hearing to address two bills, filed by CROL’s members and allies, that would improve the way that our legislature operates.
 The bills were filed consistent with House and Senate rules, yet both chambers bypassed the typical process of holding formal hearings on them, leaving the public in the dark on their benefits.

 When: Tuesday, June 17 1:30-3 PM